 Here’s what to expect in Maryland when recreational marijuana is legal in 2023

-Details like license distribution or measuring consumer demand needs to be hammered out.
+Details like license distribution or measuring consumer demand need to be hammered out.
 Adults can grow two of their own marijuana plants at home and possess up to 1.5 ounces of bud.
 It’s unclear how much recreational marijuana may cost consumers or how much the state tax would be.

 In California and Colorado recreational marijuana sales tax is 15% while in Arizona it’s 16% and 17% in Oregon.
 Washington state levies a 37% tax on recreational marijuana.